yuyahhh/chat-space/README.md

 ### Association
 - has_many :messages
 - has_many :groups
-- has_many :groups, through: :middle
+- has_many :groups, through: :group_users

 ## messagesテーブル